XSharifi/Persian-letter-OCR/README.md

 3. Convolutional Neural Network

 It also capable of capturing input through webcam.
-### Data Set and trained weights are also included.
+### Dataset and trained weights are also included.
-Data Set licensed:
+Dataset licensed:
 #### "Hoda Handwritten Farsi Character Data Set"
 #### Developed By(for citation):
 * zaniar sharifi